-A few weeks ago, Rioter-in-Chief Jeff O’Neal’s From Zero To Well-Read in 100 Books post nearly brought the internet crashing down.
+A few weeks ago, Rioter-in-Chief Jeff O’Neal’s From Zero To Well-Read in 100 Books book list post nearly brought the internet crashing down.
 People were very, very angry, and other people (me included) were very, very bemused by those people who were very, very angry.
-And that wasn’t even, technically, a Top 100 list!
+And that wasn’t even, technically, one of the Top 100 book lists!

 But it did inspire Kit’s post on why “best of” lists get us all so revved up.
 My own take on that question is this: “I love books, and I’m used to being an authority.
 And if I don’t know you very well, and therefore don’t deem you credible, your opinion is much wrong-er than mine.
 And that makes me Hulk-smash angry!”

 When reasonable minds prevail, however, these lists are a TON of fun to think about.
 What makes a great Top 100 book list, in my view, is one that includes four criteria: 1) Plenty to agree with.
 2) A few wild card picks that make you think, “Ah, yeah, good call, I wouldn’t have thought of that, but yeah!”
 3) A few that are sketchy at best, or that you’re reasonably sure you can make an argument against, and 4) A few that make you mad.

 So, after hours combing the Web, here are the 10 of the best top 100 book lists:

 Though it’s very American-centric, and only includes books published after 1923 (so no Ulysses) this is one of my favorite lists — and one I refer to it much more frequently than the Modern Library list (No. 3, below).
 It includes a smattering of much more popular novels, like Neuromancer, by William Gibson and Snow Crash, by Neal Stephenson, and more recent novels (the list was published in 2005) like Zadie Smith’s White Teeth, Margaret Atwood’s The Blind Assassin, and Philip Roth’s American Pastoral.